-German shepherds are a breed known for their athletic abilities.
+The German shepherd is a breed known for its athletic abilities.
 After all, they’re the top choice for the K9 police force.
-But just because they’re athletic doesn’t necessarily mean they’re natural at moving through water.
+But just because they’re athletic doesn’t necessarily mean they’re natural at swimming and moving through water.
+So can GSDs swim?

-But not all German shepherds are equally good swimmers.
+However, not all German shepherds are equally good swimmers.
 In addition, there are a few things that all owners need to know before taking a German shepherd out to a pool or a lake.
+Read to to learn how to train your GSD to swim.

 Can German Shepherds Swim Safely?

 It isn’t hard to picture a German shepherd swimming.
-Few canines can compare to their sheer athletic ability or physical prowess of the GSD.
+Few canines can compare to their sheer athletic ability or physical prowess of the German Shepherd.
 However, this doesn’t automatically mean they can swim or that they’ll be great at it.

 So what needs to happen for a German shepherd to swim safely?
-First, we should always start with the assumption that your German shepherd cannot swim.
+First, we should always start with the assumption that your GSD cannot swim.
 Just because your neighbor’s GSD is an excellent swimmer doesn’t mean yours will be.

-It is important never to put them in any large body of water until they have shown they know how to swim.
-Or at least until you teach them.
+It’s important never to put them in any large body of water until they have shown they know how to swim.
+Or at the least, until you teach them.
+The worst thing you can do is to throw them in the deep end and pray for the best.

 However, you can rest assured that the odds are your German shepherd has the potential to swim.
 As long as they do not have any major muscle or skeletal health concerns, that is.

 Like most dogs, German shepherds should instinctively know how to swim.
 Which is fortunate, since we cannot communicate techniques to them otherwise.
-Still, there are some steps to take to ensure the learning experience goes smoothly.
+But even so, there are some steps to take to ensure the learning experience goes smoothly.

 How to Teach a German Shepherd to Swim